Back to: ECONOMIC ANALYSIS & MONETARY POLICY

 Business Cycle Definition

-The business cycle signifies variations in production of goods and services in a nation.
+The business cycle signifies variations in the production of goods and services in a nation.
 These business cycles are usually determined as per the increase and decrease in real gross domestic product or adjustments made in GDP for inflation.

 Business cycle and market cycle are different in nature.
 The business cycle is determined using indices of the stock market.
 Debt cycle, which is a term different from the business cycle, is the increase and decrease in privately and publicly held debt.